canjs/can-observe/doc/can-observe.md

 There are several ways to use `observe` to define observable types.
-If you wish to have observable methods like `.on` and `.off` on your types, use [can-observe.Object] or [can-observe.Array] to create special types.
+If you wish to have observable methods like `.on` and `.off` on your types, use [can-observe.Object observe.Object] or [can-observe.Array observe.Array] to create special types.

 However, `can-observe` can be used directly to create constructor functions that produce observables in two ways: